gabyrramos/gabyrramos/README.md

 ### 💻 Tech Skills:

-* Developer (TypeScript, JavaScript, Python, SQL) Built APIs with Node.js, Express, and Prisma on PostgreSQL.
+* Developer (TypeScript, JavaScript, Python, SQL):
+Built APIs with Node.js, Express, and Prisma on PostgreSQL.
 Integrated with MongoDB.
-* Experience with Web Technologies
+* Experience with Web Technologies:
 Frontend development with React, Vue, HTML5, and CSS3, focusing on responsive UI design.
 Implemented secure authentication with JWT and middleware.
-* Experience with DevOps & Cloud Computing
+* Experience with DevOps & Cloud Computing:
 Worked with AWS EC2, Docker, and ECS for scalable infrastructure.
 Currently learning CI/CD, automated deployments, and cloud resource optimization.
-*nFamiliar with Data Processing & Testing
+* Familiar with Data Processing & Testing:
 Managed large datasets with PostgreSQL and Sequelize/Prisma.
 Conducted unit and integration testing with Jest to ensure API reliability.
-* Active Learning
+* Active Learning:
 Enhancing SQL and Python skills
 Preparing for AWS certifications.